 Dual Admissions Program: The UD Associate in Arts Program and The Margaret H. Rollins School of Nursing

-The UD Associate in Arts Program and Beebe Healthcare’s Margaret H. Rollins School of Nursing in Lewes, Del., have partnered to offer an exciting new joint education program beginning in fall 2017.
+The UD Associate in Arts Program and Beebe Healthcare’s Margaret H. Rollins School of Nursing in Lewes have partnered to offer an exciting new joint education program for students in southern Delaware.

 This three-year program offers students the chance to simultaneously earn an associate in arts degree from UD and a diploma in professional nursing from Rollins, which is the only hospital-based nursing program in Delaware.
 Ultimately, students can go on to earn their baccalaureate degree.